Brad Shultz: Career

 After Cage the Elephant formed in 2006, Shultz, along with the rest of the band, moved to the United Kingdom to gain moderate success with their self-titled debut LP, releasing in Europe on June 23, 2008, and in the United States on March 24, 2009.
+The group has since released five more studio albums.
+Shultz is known for his dynamic performances during live shows, including "signature jumps" and high-energy antics.

 Along with being a member of Cage the Elephant, he is a record producer.
-He has produced Juliette Lewis' Future Deep EP, Nashville band Bad Cop's The Light On EP, and Bowling Green band Dan Luke and The Raid's debut LP, Out Of The Blue, among other indie artists' EPs and LPs.
+He has produced Juliette Lewis' Future Deep EP; Nashville band Bad Cop/Bad Cop's The Light On EP; Bowling Green band Dan Luke and The Raid's debut LP, Out Of The Blue; and most recently Tampa Bay band Glove's debut album Boom Nights, which one Rolling Stone staffer picked as the sixth-best album of 2022.